Resources at CCSC

 - Counseling Appointments (Students): We know that the extended pandemic brings with it many challenges and can take a toll on our mental and emotional well-being.
 Our counselors are committed to ensuring that students are able to access a counselor when needed.
 Students can schedule a meeting with one of our counselors (as soon as one hour before the meeting start time) by clicking this link.

 - CCSC's Counseling Team: If families would like to contact the counseling department for any reason, please email email@example.com and a member of the counseling team will follow up with you.

 - Free School Breakfasts and Lunches: All students at CCSC can receive breakfasts and lunches at no cost.
-Please use this form to order free school meals.
-Please reach out to Lisa Smith, Nutrition and Transportation Coordinator, if you have any questions.
+Please reach out to Reem Bou-Nacklie, Nutrition and Operations Coordinator, if you have any questions.

 - Food for Free Monthly School Markets and Weekend Backpack Program: We are grateful to continue our partnership with Food for Free to provide monthly free school markets to members of the local community.
 Please reach out to Mia Richardson, Family Engagement Coordinator, and Ted Hirsch, Admissions and Outreach Coordinator, to learn more.

 Mental Health Resources

 - Helplines, Resources, and Emergency Support